- Together with millennials, Gen Z are set to be the most dominant workforce

 Perhaps the most commonly known fact about Generation Z is that they’re the first true digital natives - unaware of an existence before the Internet.
 Therefore, when looking for potential employers, Gen Z are likely to be attracted to companies that are using technology to create a more meaningful employee experience.

-For employers, this means implementing an employee engagement platform where employees can access details about their employment, enrol in employee benefits, and use booking tools to make appointments, anytime, anywhere by their smartphone or computer.
+For employers, this means implementing a benefits and total rewards platform where employees can access details about their employment, enroll in employee benefits, and use booking tools to make appointments, anytime, anywhere by their smartphone or computer.

 2. Entrepreneurial Spirit